software-verificable-202010/calendar-part-5-cefunck/README.md

   - CA1002: The classes in my project that expose generic lists are not designed for inheritance so this warning can be suppressed.
   - CA2210: The project context does not require an assembly signature so this warning can be suppressed.
+  - Screen capture in evidence folder

+### Test
+  - The teacher's assistant guide was used.
+  - coverage percentage: 27.08%
+  - Screen capture in evidence folder

 ### Tech Stack